mbruns13/project_1_spotify/README.md

 **Is there any significant relationship between a top song’s duration and its other audio audio features?**

 I was assuming the data would show some relationship between song duration and [tempo](images/duration_tempo.png), [energy](images/duration_energy.png), and/or [danceability](images/duration_danceability.png), thinking that the longer a song was, the lower any of those values would be.
-However, calculating linear regressions between duration and these other three variables showed that there were very weak or no correlations.
+However, calculating linear regressions between duration and these other three variables showed that there were very weak or no linear correlations.

 I had expected to find more of a relationship between a song's duration and it's number of streams or rank within the chart, but when calculating linear regressions between those two sets of variables, both r values were very low (r=.03 for [Duration vs. Rank](images/duration_rank.png), r=-.01 for [Duration vs. Number of Streams](images/duration_streams.png))